gustavoSo3/linux_configs/arch/Install guide.md

 ## Next Steps

 Up to here I have a full working base arch install with only the root user.
-I have a wite canvas :)
+I have a white canvas :)